Lovelies, FAQ time!

 Family History: If you have a family history of infertility disorders please seek advice from your doctor earlier than the recommended age times above.
 Certain conditions that result in infertility like Endometriosis and PCOS have strong genetic components.
 If you are at higher risk of actually suffering from infertility it’s best to put your fears and pride aside and head to your GP for testing as soon as you know that you are serious about starting a family.
 That way you won’t have to wait as long to get the helping treatments you need if you do in fact suffer from the conditions present in your family.
 And even if you don’t, there was no harm in investigating!

 General Health: If you have had an STD, have really irregular periods or are significantly over or under weight it is a good idea to think about seeing your GP before you get too far into trying to conceive.
 Some STD’s can make you have great difficulty in conceiving or even render you sterile.
+There are some stds that are curable but others are much harder to get rid of, and may end up affecting your ability to conceive for a long time.
 Irregular periods may point to an underlying hormone imbalance that should be addressed earlier on in the TTC journey.
 And being too large or too small can complicate your journey too.
 Best to get the ball rolling on addressing these conditions and concerns with your GP now so that when the time comes to start a family you will be good to go!

 There you have it!
 A quick overview on some factors that will impact how quickly you need to be heading to your family doctor when you have been trying and are getting no where fast in the baby making buisness.
 It also would be prudent to know that you are actually having sex around ovulation.
 For more on that buisness read -here-.